 Every Sunday, at either our morning or evening service, we take bread and wine, and reflect on what Jesus’ death means to each one of us.

-In addition, there are also men’s and women’s groups which give further opportunities to discuss specific issues from a Biblical perspective.
+In addition, there are also men’s and women’s groups which give further opportunities to discuss specific matters from a Biblical perspective.